apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 ## Measurements

 The benchmarking framework consists of a multithreaded injector and an application.
 App nodes and injector are launched directly, there is no deployment step.
-This allows to skip the packaging and deployment steps and allows to easily add profiling parameters, but requires a source distribution and a shared file system.
+This allows to skip the packaging and deployment steps and to easily add profiling parameters, but requires a source distribution and a shared file system.

-The simplest application does nothing but count incoming keyed messages, on a single stream, but other simple application can be easily added.
-For instance, with multiple streams, and communicating PEs.
+The simplest application does nothing but count incoming keyed messages, but other simple application can be easily added, in particular, involving multiple communicating PEs.
+There are 2 input streams available: `inputStream` and `inputStream2`.

-The injector sends basic keyed messages.
+The injector sends basic keyed messages to a given named stream.
 The outputstream of the injector uses a keyfinder to partition the events across the application nodes.

 We get metrics from the probes across the codebase, in particular:
 - the rate of events sent per second (in the injector)
 - the rate of events received per second (in the app nodes)

 Metrics from the platform code are computed with weighted moving averages.
+It is recommended to let the application run for a few minutes and observe the metrics from the last minute.

-Profiling options can easily be added to the injector or app nodes in order to identify hotspots.
+Profiling options (e.g. YourKit) can easily be added to the injector or app nodes in order to identify hotspots.

 ## Parameters